-This is why it is so important that parents make an effort to serve food that both tastes good and in healthy!
+This is why it is so important that parents try to serve food that tastes good and is healthy!

-For example, if you wait for too long with serving dinner, your baby might be so tired that despite being hungry, he won’t eat.
+For example, if you wait for too long with serving dinner, your baby might be so tired that despite being hungry, he or she won’t eat.

-Parents can really help giving their children good eating habits.
+Parents can really help to give their children good eating habits.
 Or bad…

-If we pick on them, force them to eat, use fatty foods as praise or consolation and make our kids eat alone most of the time, we can really ruin their natural eating habits.
+- If we pick on our babies, force them to eat, use fatty foods or sweets as praise or consolation and make our kids eat alone most of the time, we can really ruin their natural eating habits.

-On the other hand, it we eat together with our kids, serve them healthy food they like, combined with a few new foods now and then, and let the child decide how much to eat, their eating habits are likely to develop well.
+- On the other hand, if we eat together with our kids, serve them healthy food they like, combined with a few new foods now and then, and let the child decide how much to eat, their eating habits are likely to stay natural and develop well.

-A notable American dietitian, Ellen Satter has some golden rules to avoid power struggles at the dinner table:
+A notable American dietitian, Ellyn Satter, has some golden rules to avoid power struggles at the dinner table:

 The parents’ responsibility is to: